 - I seem to have breakouts throughout the month, but yes it does get worse, at times, 1 week or so prior to and during my period.

-– I don’t spend an abnormal amount of time in the sun, no vacations in last few months and I work indoors.
+- I don’t spend an abnormal amount of time in the sun, no vacations in the last few months and I work indoors.
 And I live in a place where we get less sun than most parts of North America.
 I don’t have any usual activities I do outdoors recently besides some yard work.

 So I just hope there may be other answers for my pimples!